redcartel/node-express-starter-2022/README.md

     - No assumptions about your database or lack thereof.

+    - `.eslintrc.json` is fairly permissive.

-    - No default linting or other babysitting.
+    - No forced linting or any other babysitting.

 ## Default endpoints:

-A `GET` request to `/` will respond with the value of NODE_ENV or an empty response if the environment is production
+A `GET` request to `/` will respond with the value of NODE_ENV or an empty response if the environment is production.

-A `POST` request to `/` will echo any json sent in the request body
+A `POST` request to `/` will echo any json sent in the request body.

 ## Deployment